How to tell if you have a phobia

 What are phobias?

-Types of phobias
+Types of phobias and definitions

-There are three different types of phobia:
+There are three different kinds of phobia:

 • Specific phobia: an intense, irrational fear of an object, animal or experience.